Consultancy and Expert Witness

 BeamPal analysis program Version 2.0* * * NOW AVAILABLE * * *.

-An update to this popular simple and easy to use, beam analysis program that works on Windows XP, Windows Vista, Windows 7 and Windows 8.
+An update to this popular simple and easy to use, beam analysis program that works on Windows XP, Windows Vista, Windows 7 and confirmed to work on Windows 8.

 This updated version features improved screen handling, a much improved help facility with hyperlinks available as a *.pdf on the desktop AND on the web; but the most requested feature has now been introduced - BeamPal 2 will allow you to put YOUR logo on the printed output.